 In addition to reading, writing, math and sciences, from middle school on courses are selected based on interest and ability, not grade level.
 Students are encouraged to try the new theme-based yearly courses, to go deeper into an area of interest.
 Perhaps this year will include a class about Venetian glass, in which case younger students may be challenged with primary source materials on the subject together with their high school classmates.

-This applies to the regular curriculum as well; if they are capable, a 6th grader may find themselves doing calculus with an 11th grader; if they has the talent and the desire, an 8th grader may play an instrument alongside a senior.
+This applies to the regular curriculum as well; if they are capable, a 6th grader may find themselves doing calculus with an 11th grader; if they have the talent and the desire, an 8th grader may play an instrument alongside a senior.
 This mixing of the grades allows for dynamic class discussion, mentoring of younger students, and a feeling of freedom and opportunity for our youngsters.

 Our school offers an intimate and exciting academic community with thematic education at its core.
 This exceptional environment attracts an international group of dynamic and enthusiastic teachers.
 In short, at T-D faculty and students consider themselves world citizens, and each year distinguish themselves as ambassadors for our school and nation.